 Lighting can directly make or break the imagination of how a product visually looks.
 Too dark, and the details vanish.
 Too bright, and the colors get blown out.
 Either way, the product doesn't look right.
 Dynamic lighting enhancement fixes that by balancing the exposure so the image feels natural and closer to what you'd see in real life.

 But brightness alone isn't enough.
 Shadows and reflections change everything.
 A shoe with a soft shadow underneath feels solid, like it's actually sitting on a surface.
 A watch with a faint reflection across the glass looks more premium.
 Without those touches, the photo feels flat.
-With them, it feels alive.
+With the proper lighting and shadow on products, it feels alive.

 When images capture that kind of depth, shoppers trust them more.
 The product looks believable, not like a cutout on a screen.
 And once it feels real, it's easier for customers to picture themselves owning it, which often makes clicking "Buy Now" a lot more natural.